michaeleisel/barber/README.md

 That's it!
 The project no longer compiles unnecessary files.
 That’s it!
 The project no longer compiles unnecessary files.
 To reset everything, just discard your `.pbxproj` file changes.

+## Example app

+You can see a full example in the ExampleApp directory.

 ## Any issues?

 Computing dependencies is tricky.
 If it didn't work for you, feel free to create a GitHub issue.
 You can expect a prompt response!